MTC History

 2004

-MTC produces John Patrick Shanley’s riveting Doubt, directed by Doug Hughes.
-Featuring a glorious cast led by Tony Award winners Cherry Jones and Brían F. O’Byrne, this highly acclaimed production and winner of the 2005 Pulitzer Prize for Drama delighted audiences nightly on Broadway at the Walter Kerr Theatre.
+World premiere of John Patrick Shanley’s Doubt, directed by Doug Hughes.
+Featuring a cast led by Tony Award winners Cherry Jones and Brían F. O’Byrne, this highly acclaimed production goes on to win the 2005 Pulitzer Prize for Drama and move to Broadway.

 2005

-MTC receives 10 Tony Award nominations: 8 for Doubt, and Best Actress nominations for Laura Linney (Sight Unseen) and Mary-Louise Parker (Craig Lucas’ Reckless).
+MTC receives 10 Tony Award nominations: 8 for Doubt, and Best Actress nominations for Laura Linney (Donald Margulies’ Sight Unseen) and Mary-Louise Parker (Craig Lucas’ Reckless).

 2006

-David Lindsay-Abaire’s Rabbit Hole has its Broadway Premiere at the Biltmore.
+David Lindsay-Abaire’s Rabbit Hole has its world premiere at the Biltmore in a production with Tyne Daly, Cynthia Nixon and John Slattery, directed by Daniel Sullivan.
 Cynthia Nixon wins the 2006 Tony Award for Best Actress in a Play and the play is awarded the 2007 Pulitzer Prize for Drama.

 2007